Find out about our face-to-face fundraising and where we are fundraising this week.

 Private sites fundraisers

-We have been closely following the Government guidelines, which has permitted face-to-face fundraising from 4 July 2020, and have made the decision to restart our private site fundraising in November.
+We have been closely following the Government guidelines, which has permitted face-to-face fundraising from 12 April 2021, and have therefore made the decision to restart our private site fundraising in April 2021.

 Our private sites fundraisers speak to members of the public about Breast Cancer Now in private sites, such as shopping centres and train stations, and encourage them to sign up to make a regular donation to our work.